-3.4.1 The SES Principal
+3.4.1 The Principal

-The SES Principal is required to have an overview of all aspects of visits and activities.
-In practice many of these responsibilities are delegated, however this does not absolve the SES Principal of his/her respective responsibilities.
-The SES Deputy Principal holds the same level of responsibility.
+The Principal is required to have an overview of all aspects of visits and activities.
+In practice many of these responsibilities are delegated, however this does not absolve the Principal of his/her respective responsibilities.

-The SES Principal should ensure:
+The Principal should ensure:

-- that visits have specific and stated objectives; - that all planning complies with regulations and guidelines, including the SES Health and Safety Policy and Practice document; - that the Visit Leader provides a written evaluation (where required) for visits or activities once they have taken place; - that they assess proposals for certain types of visit along with the Visits Co-ordinator (VC) in accordance with their responsibilities as outlined in the guidance. - training needs have been appropriately assessed, and the needs of the staff and young persons have been considered. - parents/placing authorities have signed the appropriate consent forms.
+- That visits have specific and stated objectives; - that all planning complies with regulations and guidelines, including the SES Health and Safety Policy and Practice document; - that the Visit Leader provides a written evaluation (where required) for visits or activities once they have taken place;

-- risk assessments have been completed and appropriate safety measures are in place. - Visit Leaders are experienced in supervising the nature of the individuals and groups going on visits and will organise them effectively. - Visit leaders have sufficient experience in relation to the nature and/or geography of the visit. - Visit Leaders are supported by the VC and given sufficient time to organise properly. - Non-SES Employees, volunteers are appropriate people to supervise children. - arrangements have been made for the medical needs and special educational needs of all young persons and steps taken to ensure that they comply with the Disability Discrimination Act. - adequate first aid provision is available within the establishment to serve the needs of visits and residential trips. - proposed modes of travel are appropriate and vehicle drivers are appropriately qualified. - structures and systems are in place to check vehicles for roadworthiness and that they have all the required documents, e.g. MOT, insurance cover, and road fund licence. - all travel times, both out and back, are known including pick-up and dropoff points. - there is adequate and relevant insurance cover. - that there are procedures in place to ensure that the Visit Leader, group supervisors, Duty DCM at Avocet and VC have access to all relevant documentation.
-This extends from this document through to visit specific documentation such as visit forms, risk assessments and, where applicable, field files. - that there is a contingency plan for any delays, including a late return home. - that sufficient rest periods are allowed for Visit Leaders on visits, especially residentials. - that staff/drivers have not been involved in a long shift or extended period at work prior to the journey. - incidents are reported as required. - that details of any incident involving personal injury to a young person, and the accompanying risk assessments, are kept until four years after the person concerned has left SES. - that details of any significant damage caused to third party property by a member of the party are kept for six years after the incident. - that records of all educational visits and activities undertaken by the establishment are retained for a period of three years from their departure.
+- that they assess proposals for certain types of visit along with the Visits Co-ordinator (VC) in accordance with their responsibilities as outlined in the guidance. - Training needs have been appropriately assessed, and the needs of the staff and young persons have been considered. - Parents/placing authorities have signed the appropriate consent forms. - Risk assessments have been completed and appropriate safety measures are in place. - Visit Leaders are experienced in supervising the nature of the individuals and groups going on visits and will organise them effectively. - Visit leaders have sufficient experience in relation to the nature and/or geography of the visit. - Visit Leaders are supported by the VC and given sufficient time to organise properly. - Non-SES Employees, volunteers are appropriate people to supervise children. - Arrangements have been made for the medical needs and special educational needs of all young persons and steps taken to ensure that they comply with the Disability Discrimination Act. - Adequate first aid provision is available within the establishment to serve the needs of visits and residential trips. - Proposed modes of travel are appropriate and vehicle drivers are appropriately qualified. - Structures and systems are in place to check vehicles for roadworthiness and that they have all the required documents, e.g. MOT, insurance cover, and road fund licence. - All travel times, both out and back, are known including pick-up and dropoff points. - There is adequate and relevant insurance cover. - That there are procedures in place to ensure that the Visit Leader, group supervisors, Duty DCM at Avocet and VC have access to all relevant documentation.
+This extends from this document through to visit specific documentation such as visit forms, risk assessments and, where applicable, field files. - That there is a contingency plan for any delays, including a late return home. - That sufficient rest periods are allowed for Visit Leaders on visits, especially residentials. - That staff/drivers have not been involved in a long shift or extended period at work prior to the journey. - Incidents are reported as required. - That details of any incident involving personal injury to a young person, and the accompanying risk assessments, are kept until four years after the person concerned has left SES. - That details of any significant damage caused to third party property by a member of the party are kept for six years after the incident. - That records of all educational visits and activities undertaken by the establishment are retained for a period of three years from their departure.